DL-Benchmarks/DL-Benchmarks/README.md

 # DL-benchmarks

-This is the companion code for DL benchmarking study reported in the paper titled as *Comparative Study of Deep Learning Software Frameworks* authored by *Soheil Bahrampour, Naveen Ramakrishnan, Lukas Schott, and Mohak Shah*.
+This is the companion code for DL benchmarking study reported in the paper *Comparative Study of Deep Learning Software Frameworks* by *Soheil Bahrampour, Naveen Ramakrishnan, Lukas Schott, and Mohak Shah*.
 The paper can be found here http://arxiv.org/abs/1511.06435.
 The code allows the users to reproduce and extend the results reported in the study.
-More specifically, the code provides timings of forward run and forward+backward (gradient computation) run of several deep learning architecture using Caffe, Neon, TensorFlow, Theano, and Torch.
+The code provides timings of forward run and forward+backward (gradient computation) run of several deep learning architecture using Caffe, Neon, TensorFlow, Theano, and Torch.
 The deep learning architectures used includes LeNet, AlexNet, LSTM, and a stacked AutoEncoder.
 Please cite the above paper when reporting, reproducing or extending the results.

 ## Run the benchmarks